mmistakes/minimal-mistakes/_posts/2024-07-04-of-grammatology-ipfs-as-language-family.md

 In this future, data can travel around between web servers and crawlers and backup services and security registries tamper-proofed by CIDs, but still live happily in today's domain-locked browser security model and architecture.
 As distribution networks go, there are more immature ones!

-## Excursus: web3up, CAR files and Content/Equivalence Credentials
+## Excursus: web3up, CAR Envelopes, and Content Credentialing

 [Web3.storage](https://web3.storage/) is a Protocol Labs-incubated startup that, like `iroh`, needed a different featureset than conventional IPFS to optimize for various aspects of their product offering: location-aware hosting and fetching, object-capability authorization woven into the IPLD graph alongside the data itself, heavy and novel usage of IPLD over discrete resources, etc etc.